-Lauren Goode is a reporter for re/code and writer for the Peninsula Press.
-She recently interviewed Margret Schmidt, vice president of design and engineering at TiVo, Inc., about her career.
-What follows is an excerpt, but you can read the full post here.
+This is an excerpt of an interview with Margret Schmidt, vice president of design and engineering at TiVo, Inc., about her career.
+You can read the full post here.

 I do think, in my experience, that women are less likely to bring up money … I think, also — if you don’t ask for more in the beginning, you’re always going to trail.